pieterberg/Smartie-Sorter/documentation/components.md

 The wooden components are comprised of medium density fibreboard (MDF) panels and pine supports.

-The wooden panels should be laser cut out of:

-- 6 mm MDF

-Section 2.1 provides more information about laser cutting the wooden panels.
+Section 2.2 provides more information about laser cutting the wooden panels.

-The pine supports should be cut from:

-- 12 mm pine
-- 21 mm × 21 mm pine
+Section 2.3 provides more information about manufacturing the supports.

 The wooden components should be painted according to the colour scheme provided in [design.md](https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design.md).
 The wooden components should then be sealed using a clear coat.